Biden criticism of Israel hints at deeper tensions

-President Biden is ratcheting up his public criticism of Israel in its war in Gaza, with underlying tensions between the U.S. and Israeli officials spilling into the open in recent days.
+President Biden is ratcheting up his public criticism of Israel in its war with Hamas, with underlying tensions between the U.S. and Israeli officials spilling into the open in recent days.

-Biden and other White House officials have been adamant the U.S. will stand with Israel in the aftermath of Hamas’ Oct.
-7 terrorist attacks that left roughly 1,200 Israelis dead.
-But Biden has shown with some of his recent remarks there may be cracks between leaders in Washington and Jerusalem as Israel carries out counter attacks in Gaza and bristles at the prospect of a future two-state solution.
+Biden and other White House officials have been adamant the U.S. will stand with Israel in the aftermath of Hamas’s Oct.
+7 attacks that left roughly 1,200 Israelis dead.
+But Biden has shown with some of his recent remarks there may be cracks between leaders in Washington and Jerusalem as Israel carries out counterattacks in Gaza and bristles at the prospect of a future two-state solution.

-“I always saw the Biden effort to immediately embrace Netanyahu as a deposit to be drawn on later.
+“I always saw the Biden effort to immediately embrace [Israeli Prime Minister Benjamin] Netanyahu as a deposit to be drawn on later.
 It was never a permanent American commitment to support whatever the Israeli government did,” said Jon Alterman, director of the Middle East program at the Center for Strategic and International Studies (CSIS).

 “There are fissures,” Alterman added.
 “The question is how wide they get, and that’s partly about how much Biden is willing to push and how much Netanyahu is willing to push back from an Israeli perspective.”

 Biden’s most significant criticism since Oct.
-7 of Israeli Prime Minister Benjamin Netanyahu came off-camera, during remarks at a fundraiser in Washington, D.C. on Tuesday when he said the prime minister “has to change, and with this government, this government in Israel is making it very difficult for him to move.”
+7 of Netanyahu came off-camera during remarks at a fundraiser in Washington on Tuesday when he said the prime minister “has to change, and with this government, this government in Israel is making it very difficult for him to move.”

 “It has most of the world supporting it.
 But they’re starting to lose that support by the indiscriminate bombing that takes place,” Biden said, echoing similar remarks he made the day before at a Hanukkah reception at the White House.